erickmoreno/influencers-data/README.md

 Another source is the brazilian government influencers list created by the government and made public by press.

+## How data is collected?

+We use mainly social media scrappers to collect public data that we can understand as oppinions.

+To collect tweets we rely on [snscrape](https://github.com/JustAnotherArchivist/snscrape).

 ## How to contribute

 Feel free to PR data or influencers sources.